MaastrichtU-IDS/FedQuery2024/README.md

 - [Google location](https://www.google.com/maps/place/Edificio+de+Investigaci%C3%B3n+Ada+Byron/@36.716725,-4.499842,15z/data=!4m5!3m4!1s0x0:0x1032cecb86235596!8m2!3d36.716725!4d-4.499842)
 - More practical information can be found [here](https://github.com/MaastrichtU-IDS/FedQuery2024/blob/main/Malaga-Venue-Indications-2024.pdf)

+**Meals & Social Event**: To better plan our meals and social events, we would like to invite our invited participants to fill in [this form](https://forms.gle/VUcPwT1zNijpzx9XA) before 19 June 2024

 **Sponsor**: Thanks to [COST](https://www.cost.eu/) and, in particular, the [DKG COST Action](https://cost-dkg.eu/) for sponsoring this workshop.
 **This repository** is used to post event information, to share use case material, data description and access, query engine information and configuration files, code, and to document the progress and outcome of the event.